 I learned a lot from your paint-chipped walls, from your groaning heater, from your kitchen with the spray-painted window and the pile of dishes always in the sink.

 You were the home of the boy I loved.
 The boy whose hands intertwined with mine on the edge of your roof, whose hips kissed mine, side by side on the sunny patch of grass next to your back door.

 It was you that taught me to love again.
-You, that gave me comfort within your walls.
-You that gave me a both a place and a person to call home.
+You gave me comfort within your walls.
+You gave me both a place and a person to call home.

-As the months passed, your creaking steps became familiar, the carpet a soft padding underneath my tired feet.
+As the months passed, your creaking steps became familiar, the carpet became soft padding underneath my tired feet.

 Your worn leather couch was my resting place.
 I watched TV, I watched college students take shots, I watched my world grow and crumble and change simultaneously.
 As I fell in love, as I lost myself, as I felt alone at a party in a sea of faces I could no longer recognize.